codeyevsky/Anotsys/README.md

   Interactive tool to test, debug, and refine regular expressions with real-time feedback.
 - **Regex Visualizer**
   Graphically represents regex structures, aiding comprehension and debugging.
-- **Formatter**
-  Beautifies and formats structured data formats such as JSON, XML, and HTML for readability and consistency.
 - **Code Complexity Heatmap**
   Visual analysis of code complexity, highlighting areas that may need refactoring or optimization.